 OTTI related to the security’s credit loss is recognized in earnings, whereas the OTTI related to other factors (defined as the non‐credit loss portion) is included as part of a separate component of other comprehensive income (OCI).
 For only those securities determined to be other-than-temporarily impaired, BHCs should provide both projected losses that would be recognized in earnings and any projected losses that would be captured in OCI.
 Amortized Cost should represent all Securities held, regardless of if they are impaired or not.
 Only securities projected to experience an other-than-temporary impairment loss in the P&L should be reported in the "Credit Loss Portion" and "Non-Credit Loss Portion" columns.
 Securities not projected to be other-than-temporarily impaired (for example, any securities implicitly or explicitly guaranteed by the U.S. government or any other securities for which no OTTI is projected) should not be reported in these columns.
 OTTI values should be stated as positive values.

-Worksheet 3.d— Post-OCI Shock Market Values for AFS Securities
+A.3.d— Projected OCI and Fair Value for AFS Securities

-BHCs should estimate and provide fair market values of AFS securities based on a re-pricing of 09/30 positions held on the reporting date.
-BHCs with substantial trading and counterparty exposures, and that are therefore subject to the global market shock component of the adverse and severely adverse scenarios, must use the set of hypothetical risk factor shocks the Federal Reserve provides to estimate results, while all other BHCs should estimate results using the conditions specified in the macroeconomic scenario.
+BHCs should estimate and provide fair values of AFS securities based on a re-pricing of 09/30 positions held on the reporting date.
+All BHCs should estimate results using the conditions specified in the macroeconomic scenario.
+The “Total Actual Fair Market Value” column is the end-of-quarter fair value of the portfolio assets for the reporting quarter.
+The “Projected OCI” in Columns D - L each represent the pre-tax incremental change in Accumulated Other Comprehensive Income during the period due to changes in the fair value of the securities in the portfolio and may also reflect changes in amortized cost, including changes due to amortization and accretion, or any other anticipated factors affecting the amortized cost amounts of AFS holdings.
+These columns, including the “Total Projected OCI in all Quarters”, may be affected by changes in a securities' amortized cost due to a projected experience of OTTI and estimate of OTTI write-down for a given quarter.

-Worksheet 3.e—Actual AFS and HTM Fair Market Value Sources by Portfolio
+A.3.e—Actual AFS and HTM Fair Market Value Sources by Portfolio

 Provide information on the sources of actual fair market values as of September 30 of the reporting year.
 In the “Principal Market Value Source” column, state whether a vendor or proprietary model is used.
 If using a third party vendor, provide the name of the vendor.
 BHCs should also indicate how often securities are normally marked to market (e.g., daily, weekly, quarterly, etc.).